 Workers' Compensation.
-We may release health information about you for workers' compensation or similar programs that provide benefits for work-related injuries or illness, as authorized by, and to the extent we are required to do so to comply with law.
+We may release health information about you for workers' compensation or similar programs that provide benefits for work-related injuries or illness, as authorized by, and to the extent we are required to do so to comply with, law.

 Food and Drug Administration (FDA).
-We may disclose information about you to the FDA as necessary for product recalls, withdrawals, and other problems with a product; to tract products; or to report adverse events, products defects, or other problems with products.
+We may disclose information about you to the FDA as necessary for product recalls, withdrawals, and other problems with a product; to track products; or to report adverse events, product defects, or other problems with products.

 Health Oversight Agencies.
 We may disclose your health information to a health oversight agency for activities authorized by law, such as audits, investigations, inspections, and licensing.
-Information may be disclosed to the Office of the Protection and Advocacy, the DBHDS Office of Licensing, the DBHDS Office of Human Rights, and other similar oversight agencies.
+Information may be disclosed to the Office of the Inspector General, the Department of Health Office of Quality Care, the Virginia Office for Protection and Advocacy, the DBHDS Office of Licensing, the DBHDS Office of Human Rights, and other similar oversight agencies.

-Coroners, Medical Examiners and Funeral Directors.
+Coroners.
+Medical Examiners and Funeral Directors.
 We may release health information regarding decedents to coroners, medical examiners, or funeral directors, as authorized by law.
 For example, Virginia law requires us to notify the medical examiner when an individual dies in one of our facilities.
 We are also required to report to a funeral director any infectious disease that someone who died may have had.

-National Security, Intelligence Activities and Protective Services for the President.
-We may disclose health information to a public official for national security activities and the protective services for the President and others when we are required to comply with a valid subpoena or other legal processes, or if such disclosure is required by state or federal law.
+National Security.
+Intelligence Activities and Protective Services for the

+President.
+We may disclose health information to a public official for national security activities and the protective services of the President and others when we are required to comply with a valid subpoena or other legal processes, or if such disclosure is required by state or federal law.